tytydraco/yessleep/out/My_beer_run_took_me_to_hell_and_something_followed_me_back.md

 There was maybe 12 feet between us now.
 I took a step back.
 And so did the man.
 I shined my flashlight at his feet, he however, didn’t copy me.
 I noticed we were wearing the same adidas sneakers.
 I started to slowly raise my flashlight and realized we were wearing the exact same outfit, but he was filthy, like he had been buried for a few days then dug up.

-With a shaking hand and my heart in my throat, I slowly raised the flashlight to his face and blinked twice.
+With a shaking hand, I slowly raised the flashlight to his face and… kind of blanked out.
 I had never felt fear so cold and blunt.
 It was like somebody had ran a bath filled with every nightmare I had ever had in my life, then held my head under the water.

 I was staring back at myself.
 My face.
 Even the little scar on my chin I had gotten from falling into my parents coffee table as a kid was there.
 But this wasn't me, it *couldn't* be me.